DanailMinchev/awesome-eosio/readme.md

 # <a id="developers"></a>Developers

-All about development on EOS.IO platform
+All about development on EOSIO platform

 ## <a id="learning-resources-developers"></a>Learning resources